rudolfmard/LULC-translation/README.md

 ### Acknowledgement

+Thanks to
   * [Geoffrey Bessardon](https://github.com/gbessardon) for creating the ECOCLIMAP-SG+ map and providing early releases, used as a reference in this work.
   * [Luc Baudoux](https://github.com/LBaudoux) for the initial implementation of the map translation network and the training data.
   * [Met \'Eireann](https://www.met.ie/about-us) for providing the computing facilities for this work.

 ### License: